alexdevero/alex-devero-blog/__drafts__/draft--if-else.md

 # JavaScript If Else Statement Made Simple

-JavaScript if else statement is the most frequently used tools to execute code based on different conditions.
-This tutorial will help you understand how it works and how to use it.
+JavaScript if else statement makes it easy to execute code based on different conditions.
+This tutorial will help you learn all you need to know about if else statement.
 You will learn how to use `if`, `else`, `else if` and nested if else.
-You will also learn about ternary operator.
+You will also learn about ternary operator and much more.
 <!--more-->
 <!--
 Table of Contents: